Evaluating the effectiveness of weighted blankets: what to expect

 What about insomnia?

-For those struggling with insomnia, a weighted blanket could be a game-changer.
-Its soothing, sleep-inducing benefits can potentially break the cycle of restless nights and difficulty falling asleep.
+For people struggling with insomnia or difficulty falling asleep, a weighted blanket can help improve their sleep experience.
+A study published in the Journal of Clinical Sleep Medicine found that using a weighted blanket helped people with insomnia fall asleep faster and experience deeper sleep.
 However, it's not a magical solution.
 The effects will differ from person to person.
 While some may feel better after just several nights, others may need longer to notice a significant difference.

 Are weighted blankets for everyone?